-net-zero water
+net-positive water

 Comprehensive and integrative onsite water management is an emerging strategy to build resilient buildings, communities and cities.
-Similar to net-zero energy, where an energy balance between energy demands and onsite supply is achieved, Net-Zero Water strives to balance a development’s water demand with re-sourcing available onsite water supplies.
+Similar to net-zero energy, where an energy balance between energy demands and onsite supply is achieved, Net-Positive Water strives to balance a development’s water demand with re-sourcing available onsite water supplies.
 By combing REDI’s strategic planning with the design of onsite stormwater and wastewater reuse, REDI can help move developments towards this challenging yet comprehensive approach for 21st water management, which may offer not only support achieving LEED status but also for achieving the prestigious Living Building Challenge.
-Our team has crafted the 4R’s as fundamental pillars towards achieving Net-Zero Water.
+Our team has crafted the 4R’s as fundamental pillars towards achieving Net-Positive Water.
 They include: Reduce, Reuse, Recharge and Regenerate.

 reduce